ashleychontos/pySYD/docs/quickstart.rst

 Getting started
 ***************

-The example on this page is assuming that the user already has some basic-level `Python` experience.
+The examples on this page assumes that the user already has some basic-level knowledge or experience with `Python`.

 Installation & setup
 ####################